cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 `utils.go`
 Contains utility functions.
-- `hashKey` - to generate consistent hashing i.e. same hashes for same input, and different hashes for different inputs.
+- `HashKey` - to generate consistent hashing i.e. same hashes for same input, and different hashes for different inputs.
 - `between` - to check if an ID is in between two IDs.
+- `CompareNodes` - to compare two node IDs and returns whether the first is "less than," "greater than," or "equal to" the second

 `main.go`
-Contains local tests for now.
+For now, it contains local tests and no Docker tests yet.
+- `testPing` tests if:
+    - Each node's HTTP server is running.
+    - Each node responds the ping req with an HTTP 200 status to indicate that it's alive.
+- `testNodeJoining` tests if:
+    - node2 can join the ring through node1, which acts as an introducer.
+    - node2 successfully establishes successor and predecessor.
+- `testStabilization` tests if:
+    - Nodes update successors and predecessors correctly over multiple iterations.
+    - Over time, node1 and node2 maintain accurate knowledge of each other's positions.
+    - Nodes' finger table and successor lists are updated correctly.
 - `testPutAndGet` tests if:
     - We can store a key-value pair
     - We can retrieve the value through any node in the ring